 What is Batten disease?

-For more on diagnosing juvenile Batten disease click here.
+For information on diagnosing CLN3 disease click here.

 How common is juvenile Batten disease?